PowerExchange for CDC and Mainframe 10.2

 Specifies the password for the LDAP search user.

-Specifies the number of seconds that a PowerExchange Listener or Logger waits to authenticate a user against LDAP.
+Specifies the number of seconds that a PowerExchange Listener or PowerExchange Logger for Linux, UNIX, and Windows waits to authenticate a search user or PowerExchange user against LDAP.

-Specifies a filter to speed up or restrict the LDAP search for a PowerExchange user.
+Specifies a filter to restrict the LDAP search for a PowerExchange user.

 Defines TCP/IP host details for any LDAP servers that PowerExchange might use for user validation.